See our COVID-19 Travel Requirements page for the latest COVID-19 travel updates.

 IMPORTANT: Guests whose electrical equipment requires 220v / 50Hz (most European and UK) will need a power adapater and should bring their own to ensure equipment charges and operates correctly.

-WiFi internet access is available to purchase onboard Bahamas Master.
-The WiFi data packages may be used on one device at a time, subject to availability and signal strength in certain areas.
+Wi-Fi internet access is available to purchase onboard Bahamas Master.
+Purchased data packages may be used on one device at a time, subject to availability and signal strength in certain areas.
 The packages cannot be pre-booked or pre-paid.

-WiFi package prices start from 15 USD for 1 night (250 MB) and are based on duration and data package size.
+Wi-Fi package prices start from 40 USD for 5 nights (1 GB) and are based on itinerary duration.
 Please refer to our onboard extras document for further details of available package sizes and prices.

 Marine, park and port fees vary depending on the itinerary duration and areas covered.
 The fees cover Bahamas Port Authorities fees, mooring fees and other local taxes.

 The applicable amount will be added to your invoice to be paid on board Bahamas Master.